Cross-tenure collaborative weed management in action

 African feather grass (AFG) biosecurity program

 African feather grass is an aggressive invader of riverbanks and pastures and poses a risk to agricultural productivity and water health.
-We have developed a 5-year weed management plan and are now implementing the plan to control AFG which inhabits sections of adjacent land on the Plenty and Derwent rivers.
+We have developed a five-year weed management plan and are now implementing the plan to control AFG which inhabits sections of adjacent land on the Plenty and Derwent rivers.
 We are also engaging with landholders and the community to help educate about the impacts of this weed.

 Orange hawkweed (OHW) biosecurity program

 Orange hawkweed is an invasive herb from Europe which is a threat to Tasmania’s alpine and sub-alpine habitats.
-It can outcompete native vegetation, altering ecosystems as it has in places across the Australian Alps.
+It can outcompete native vegetation, altering ecosystems as it has in places across the Australian alps.

-This program follows on from a long-term effort to control this priority weed that is established in the Central Highlands on public and private land and within the Tasmanian Wilderness World Heritage Area.
+This program follows a long-term effort to control this priority weed that is established in the Central Highlands on public and private land and within the Tasmanian Wilderness World Heritage Area.
 We are also working to raise awareness and engage the community and individual private landholders who have had no previous involvement to undertake surveillance and survey work.

 Karamu biosecurity program